 You need many flyable hills concentrated in one area.
 In the UK, Wales is great.
 The Lake District is pretty appealing too.
 For a more remote challenge, try Scotland (but take protection for man-eating midges).
 Check out Flybubble.com/weather to find some site ideas.

 The Alps is made for this style of flying.
-Pick a popular site like Annecy or one of the many in the Best Flying Sites of the ALPS and go wild.
+Pick a popular site like Annecy or any one of many others and go wild.
 You could also adopt the Eigertour concept and link up serviced mountain huts, which would reduce your pack weight (no tent, no food).

 Keep more remote trips like Spanish Pyrenees for later expeditions, and do a few seasons of XC and volbiv before trying to emulate Stefan Bocks or Antoine Girard in back-country epics with limited (non-existent?) medical support.
 Any mountain chain offers a simple route to guide your line, but venturing too far from civilization can make you terribly exposed: be sure you’re ready for it.